You’ll find that when crafting your survey, you have several options.

 In this question, your respondents can provide you with multiple answers.

 Using the above example, you might revise the question.
 It would state, The following qualities are important in my: (select all that apply):

-Then, for the options, survey takers are presented with sales manager, finance manager and general manager.
+Then, for the options, survey takers are presented with a sales manager, finance manager, and general manager.
 For each of those rows, respondents can choose from approachable, qualified, honest and believable.